-A massive new tax law called the Tax Cuts, and Jobs Act (TCJA) went into effect on January 1, 2018.
-This new law has a significant impact on taxpayers’ ability to deduct their medical expenses.
+The Tax Cuts and Jobs act went into effect on January 1, 2018.
+The new law has a significant impact on taxpayers’ ability to deduct their medical expenses.

 In theory, such expenses remain deductible.
 Yet, the changes make it much harder for most taxpayers to deduct medical expenses.
 There are two reasons for this:

 - The new law makes it harder to itemize your personal deductions, and